itsdarik/fidelipy/README.md

 The scope is limited to the `Trade Stocks/ETFs` simplified ticket and `Trade Mutual Funds` pages.

+> **Warning**
+>
+> This repo is now for informational purposes only and should not be used except as an
+> example of how to use the Playwright browser automation library. fidelity.com seems to
+> employ anomaly detection which may be triggered by this tool and cause your account to
+> be locked.

 ```python
 from fidelipy import Action, Driver, Unit
 from playwright.sync_api import sync_playwright